parham0541/DevHayat/README.md

 npx tsx scripts/create-admin.ts
 ```

-The script will:

-* Create an admin account if it does not exist
-* Update an existing account if the email already exists
+The script creates a new administrator or updates an existing account with the specified email.
-* Hash the password using bcrypt
-* Assign the `ADMIN` role

 ---

-## Run in Development
+## Development

 Start the development server: